Is It Safe To Let Your Dog Kiss Your Face?

 How Risky Is It To Kiss Your Dog?

 Everyone wants to show a little love to their pooches from time to time.
-The vets , on the other hand, ask you not to let your dogs lick your face.
-Experts say that dogs saliva has wound healing abilities.
-Dog parents are now left puzzled about whether they should let your dog lick their faces or if they should kiss their pooches.
+The vets, on the other hand, ask you not to let your dogs lick your face.
+Experts say that dogs' saliva has wound-healing abilities.
+Dog parents are now left puzzled about whether they should let their dog lick their faces or they should kiss their pooches.
 Taking a more detailed look at all the perspectives will help us make a decision.

 The cautious perspective